-Dr. Elizabeth Allan
+Dr. Elizabeth Mulkerrin

 Dr. Eric J. Pyle

 Pyle has been a committed teacher, educator, and member of the science education community for more than 30 years.
-He began his professional career as a science teacher at Monroe High School in North Carolina.
-While a secondary teacher, Pyle also worked as an instructor of physical geology and lead summer enrichment programs for high school students at the University of North Carolina at Charlotte.
+He began his professional career as a science teacher at Monroe High School in Monroe, North Carolina.
+During that time, Pyle also worked as an instructor of physical geology and led summer enrichment programs for high school students and teacher professional development at the University of North Carolina at Charlotte.
 After six years of classroom teaching, Pyle returned to school to pursue a doctoral degree in science education.
 While studying at the University of Georgia, Pyle worked as a graduate research assistant in the Department of Science Education.

 In 1995, Pyle accepted a position as assistant professor of science education at West Virginia University (WVU) and was promoted to associate professor in 2001.
 At WVU, Pyle served on the board of directors (1996–2004) and as president (2003–2004) of the West Virginia Science Teachers Association (WVSTA).
 In 2005, Pyle relocated to the College of Science and Mathematics at James Madison University (JMU) in Harrisonburg, Virginia.